Zoom Bible Study for October 27th @ 7:00 p.m., CDT

-Notes from the Boyd Adult Christian Life Sunday School Book, July - September 2021.)
+Notes are from the Boyd Adult Christian Life Sunday School Book, Oct - Dec 2021.)

 SUGGESTED DISCUSSION QUESTIONS